Lamaze is here to help. Review the information and resources below to learn how you can pivot to e-learning offerings.

 Buy Lamaze Curriculum PowerPoint Presentation

 You can also combine at-home learning with online, interactive classes.
 Parents gain an understanding of the Six Healthy Birth Practices, comfort measures, breastfeeding, and other Essential Content on their own time, and then come together in a virtual classroom to expand on the topics and practice!
-Participate in our Presenting Partner Program and earn 20% of sales from referrals.

 How can I use this?
 This “flipped classroom” iteration can be combined with a video conferencing solution if your classes are fully virtual for the time being.
 Have participants complete lessons outside of “class time” and expand on the lessons when you meet together virtually.
 Lamaze has created a detailed lesson plan for the three most popular online courses and added them to the Essential Content to show you the topics covered in the classes.